Learning and Brain Development Lab

 Publications

-Our lab examines learning and attention at different stages life: infancy, childhood and adulthood.
+Our research explores learning and attention development through infancy, childhood, and adulthood.
 Learn more about our previous studies and recent findings!

-Our lab examines learning and attention at different stages life: infancy, childhood and adulthood.
+Our research explores learning and attention through infancy, childhood, and adulthood.
 Learn more about our previous studies and recent findings!

 Endogenous Control and Reward-based Mechanisms Shape Infants’ Attention Biases to Caregiver Faces